Intended Audience:

 There are two ways to organize media when preparing your .zip file for upload:

 After trying both methods, I prefer using common media types organized into multiple .zip files when bulk uploading.
-Remember, using the mixed bulk upload option (as seen in my example below) will only extract and import media indicated by the selected Media Type.
+Remember, using the mixed bulk upload option (as shown in my example below) will only extract and import media for the selected Media Type.
 We will discuss this later, but here is a screenshot showing the Media Type option in T4.

 Preparing Your Files For Bulk Upload